Current Situation

 Use Case Summary

-Open and standardized government data is important because the more accessible, discoverable, and usable the data is, the more impact it can have.
-Open data is defined here as data available for anyone to access that is free to consume.
+Standardized government data is important because the more accessible, discoverable, and usable the data is, the more impact it can have.
 Uses include cost savings, efficiency, improved civic services, informed policy, performance planning, research and scientific discoveries, transparency and accountability, and increased public participation in government.